philion/pygapi/docs/user-guide.rst

 Creating a Spreadsheet
 ~~~~~~~~~~~~~~~~~~~~~~

-Use :meth:`~gspread.Client.create` to create a new blank spreadsheet:
+Use :meth:`~pygapi.Client.create` to create a new blank spreadsheet:

 .. code:: python